thiwaK/preferred-gpu-changer/README.md

 To install the application, download the installer from the releases page.
 Once the installer is downloaded, run it and follow the on-screen instructions.
 The application will be installed and you can start using it right away.

+## Note

+The changes made by this application will only take effect while the application is running, whether in the background or foreground.
+When the application is terminated, the changes will automatically revert to their original values.

 ## Screenshots

 ![Screenshot 1](Assets\Screenshot1.png "Screenshot 1")